Joachim Gutkeled: Struggle for power

 Simultaneously with the Monoszlós' departure, Henry Kőszegi arrived to Hungary from his exile at Prague.
 In November 1272, he brutally assassinated Béla of Macsó, who, as he was the only capable male adult member of the Árpád dynasty, was in the path of every aspirant baronial groups, who fought for supreme power.
 It is plausible that Joachim also played a role in planning the assassination, as he heavily rejected Béla's pro-Bohemian orientation because of political and family reasons, and Henry Kőszegi avoided prosecution due to Joachim' intervention.
 Immediately after the assassination, Joachim Gutkeled made an alliance with Henry Kőszegi and the Geregye brothers, forming one of the two main baronial groups, while the other one was dominated by the Csák and Monoszló clans.
-According to Tamás Kádár, their alliance was a "political coalition of two common criminals".
-Joachim elevated into the dignity of Master of the treasury in November 1272.
+According to Tamás Kádár, the alliance of Joachim and Henry was a "political coalition of two common criminals".
+Andor Kiss-Komjáthy described their relationship as a "political symbiosis of equal parties".
+While Joachim exerted his influence over the royal court in the heart of the realm, his ally Henry built up the hinterland on the outskirts of the kingdom and also defended Joachim's territory.
+Joachim elevated into the dignity of Master of the treasury in November 1272, thus supervised the country's finances.
 Beside that, he also became ispán of Pilis County.
-The latter position, as Pilis was a queenly estate, also confirms the strong relationship of trust between Elizabeth and Joachim.
+The latter position, as Pilis was a queenly estate, also confirms the strong relationship of trust between Elizabeth and Joachim, in addition to the fact it laid in the medium regni, the centre part of the kingdom.
 Initially, Henry and Joachim were affiliated with Queen Elizabeth against the late Stephen's supporters (especially the Csáks), but, soon, Joachim Gutkeled betrayed his patron and they expelled the queen mother and her courtiers from power and her regency remained only nominal during the whole minority of Ladislaus IV.
 Joachim's growing influence over the royal council were reflected by three royal charters, which were issued in the name of the young monarch throughout in the period from 1272 to 1274.
 The first document (November 1272), a royal donation to castellan Bachaler, does not identify Joachim's name as a kidnapper and describes that Ladislaus was abdicated "because of the resentment of some of his [Stephen's] barons".
 The second document, issued in late 1273, interprets that Ladislaus was forced to retreat to Koprivnica because of "his enemies' deceits", and states in a falsified manner that the 10-year-old child voluntarily sought refuge in the castle.
 Interestingly, the beneficiary Job Csicseri participated in the failed siege of Koprivnica, further increasing the degree of contradiction.
 The third document, issued on 25 September 1274, i.e. days before the Battle of Föveny, Ladislaus donated privilege to Sebastian, ispán of Torna County, who "served faithfully [...] in the castle of Koprivnica, where we retreated before [the wrath of] our dearest father".